WHO to send vaccines to fight new Ebola outbreak

 Breaking News Emails

-The World Health Organization is planning to try out an experimental Ebola vaccine to fight an outbreak of the virus in a remote area of the Democratic Republic of Congo.
+The World Health Organization is planning to try using an experimental Ebola vaccine to fight an outbreak of the virus in a remote area of the Democratic Republic of Congo.

 It’s the ninth Ebola outbreak in the DRC since the virus was first discovered there in 1976, when the country was named Zaire.